Lindenauer Lecture 2020

 Cerebral Palsy and the Disability Rights Movement: Where We've Been and Where We're Going

-Activists Cara Liebowitz and Denise Sherer Jacobson, MA, will lead this one hour interactive program.
-They will share personal experiences as Denise was born pre ADA and seen in the acclaimed Netflix documentary Crip Camp: A Disability Revolution and Cara was born post ADA, and currently lives in Washington DC actively advocating.
-There will be an interactive Q and A at the end.
+On November 18, the 2020 Marilyn R. Lindenauer Distinguished Speaker Series hosted disability activitists Cara Liebowitz and Denise Sherer Jacobson, MA, who discussed “Cerebral Palsy and the Disability Rights Movement: Where We've Been and Where We're Going."
+Moderated by Dr. Jason Carmel, Executive Director, the interactive program featured personal experiences as Denise was born pre ADA and seen in the acclaimed Netflix documentary Crip Camp: A Disability Revolution and Cara was born post ADA, and currently lives in Washington DC actively advocating.

 Cara Liebowitz is a disabled activist and writer.
 Originally from Long Island and now living in the Washington, DC area, Cara is the Development Coordinator for the National Council on Independent Living, handling the organization's fundraising, grant writing, and organizational partnerships.
 Cara also works as a freelance sensitivity reader, providing feedback on disability representation in manuscripts at all stages of pre-publication.
 Cara's work has been published in a wide array of online and in person outlets, including the Washington Post, Uncanny Magazine, Everyday Feminism, and more.
 She is active in the DC Metro chapter of ADAPT as well as other organizations and has been arrested twice for civil disobedience.
 In her (increasingly limited) spare time, Cara likes to read, watch Star Trek, and spend time with her cat.
 You can find out more at caraliebowitz.wordpress.com.